slhck/napping-player/README.md

 - Repeat a video any time
 - Export coordinates of video buttons
 - Export screenshot of the nap
+- Group videos and export groups
 - Send result e-mail after experiment
 - Inspect experiment data on the device itself
+- Fully internationalized for English and German (more to come)

 ## System requirements